 The train gradually slowed down and stopped amidst the hazy fog.
 But, when we adjusted our iris to the atmosphere around; a small railway station welcomed us.
 The chill outside was mild and somehow pleasant.
 Train The yellow board at the station said- Ramnagar.

-Our destination was Jim Corbett National Park but, Ramnagar was the nearest railway station to get there.
-So, sipping tea at the station was the only option as we waited to be transported to this legendary wild life habitat in the country.
-Ramnagar, located at the foothills of the Himalayas on the bank of river Kosi looked like a small town-serene and well maintained.
-Often considered as the gateway to the Kumaon hills, Ramnagar lead us to a world of green hills, sloppy terrains and dark jungles just 51 kilometers away from this place.
+Our destination was Jim Corbett National Park but Ramnagar was the nearest railway station to get there.
+So, sipping tea at the station was the only option as we were waiting to be transported to this legendary wildlife habitat in the country.
+Ramnagar, located at the foothills of the Himalayas on the bank of river Kosi looked like a small town, serene and well maintained.
+Often considered as the gateway to the Kumaon hills, Ramnagar led us to the world full of green hills, sloppy terrains, and dark woods which was just 51 kilometers away from this place.

 Never did we envisage the charm of a jungle to be so enchanting.
-May be the morning freshness heightened our satisfaction with the greens but when it comes to appreciating it we shall never refrain from saying our best lines.
+Maybe, the morning freshness heightened our satisfaction with the greens but when it comes to appreciating it, we shall never refrain from quoting our best lines for its description.
 The rest of the trip including our angling trysts and the ideal bird spotting tower was exciting too.

 We tried some rock climbing and rappelling as well.
 No, we aren’t the sort of adventure junkies but going wild at the Corbett was the best excuse to match the pace.
 Remember the phrase?
 When in Rome, do as the Romans do.